Typewriter sitting on a table with the word Blog typed on the paper

 • A large purchase

-• Ongoing Educational expenses
+• Ongoing educational expenses

 • Emergency or unexpected expenses

-• A combination of expenses
+• A combination of different expenses

 Finding the best deal on a Home Equity Loan

-Shop till you drop!
-Just as you shop around to find the best deals on a car loan, vacation or a new home entertainment center, you should shop around to find the best rates and deals on home equity loans and HELOCs.
+No matter which option you choose – a fixed home equity loan or a HELOC – it’s smart to shop around for the best terms..
 To compare apples to apples, you will want to know all the costs and fees involved in paying for the loan, in addition to the interest rate.
 The lowest interest rate does not always equal the best deal, especially when high fees are involved.

 You are now leaving Benchmark FCU